jpolkdata/azure_data_pipeline/README.md

-# azure_data_pipeline
-POC for Data Pipeline Using Azure Tools
+# Azure Data Pipeline POC
+This is a project I am using to test out the Terraform code necessary to standup a simple Azure data pipeline.
+Tools I intend to utilize:
+* Blob storage
+* Azure Data Factory
+* Azure SQL database